jimhester/cran_usage/reports/devtools-usage.md

 The following counts are all from explicit calls to your package, e.g.
 `pkg::foo()`.

-## Packages with most calls
+## Reverse dependencies with most calls

-These are generally the packages which are the heaviest users of your package.
+These are generally the reverse dependencies which are the heaviest users of your package.

 ``` r
 calls %>% count(pkg) %>% arrange(desc(n))